alivenets/smart-git-codeformat/README.md

 * For C++ and clang-format, consider:

   1. comments formatting
   2. `#include`s formatting.
-HINT: One of the options may be: the last one (or the main one designated in priority list, reformats the file in the end again to have consistent formatting)
+HINT: One of the options may be: the last author (or the main author designated in priority list, reformats the file in the end again to have consistent formatting)

 * Optimize python loops
-* Consider cmake-format, clang-format and other formatting tools
 * Use prioritized author lists to select author commit priority; also, consider author replacement with another author
 * Initialize temporary branch in the script
 * Dry run mode (patch generation without commits)